Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 }
 ```

-Will result in the following two functions, the original and the synthetic copy:
+Transformation by Power-Assert will result in two functions: the original and the synthetic copy.

 ```kotlin
 @PowerAssert